chrisemoulton/factual-java-driver/README.md

 # Contribute

 The driver fully supports Factual's Contribute feature, which enables you to contribute edits to existing rows and/or contribute new rows of data in Factual tables.
 For information on deleting records, see Flag.

+*Note that the contribute feature is new and may not yet be available in the Factual API.
+If you experience any errors, please check back at a later time.

 ## Simple Contribute Examples